advhscmoe/adv_hsc_moe/README.md

 # adv_hsc_moe

-Relevant code for "Adversarial Mixture Of Expertswith Category Hierarchy Soft Constraint"
+Relevant code for "Adversarial Mixture Of Experts with Category Hierarchy Soft Constraint"